 How E.O.
 No. 13 Affects Sports Betting In The Philippines

 Legal gambling activities along with licensed domestic and online sportsbooks will reap the rewards of this order.
 For many years there has been illegal bookies willing to take sports bets and while it has been illegal for some time this order will now put action into the implementation of those laws.
-Licensed domestic land-based sportsbook MegaSportsWorld (MSW) will still operate the same and should expect to see more business if the law can catch or scare local illegal bookies out of taking bets in fear of getting prosecuted.
+Licensed domestic land-based sportsbook and online operator MegaSportsWorld (MSW) will still operate the same and should expect to see more business if the law can catch or scare local illegal bookies out of taking bets in fear of getting prosecuted.
 MSW has multiple locations across the Philippines and is the only domestic sportsbook in the Philippines except for the Solaire sportsbook which is only available at the Solaire Casino Resort property.